dflib/dflib-site/README.md

 ## Prerequisites

+### Git
-* After cloning the code locally, run the following command to ensure IPython notebooks are committed without output
+After cloning the code locally, run the following command to ensure IPython notebooks are committed without output
 data:
 ```
 git config --local include.path ../.gitconfig
 ```

+### Hugo
-* Install [Hugo](https://gohugo.io/installation/), version 0.139.0 or newer.
+Install [Hugo](https://gohugo.io/installation/), version 0.139.0 or newer.
 On MacOS this should be as easy as `brew install hugo`.

-### Local Web Server
+## Local Web Server
 Since the site template uses absolute paths, it will not work properly if you simply open `index.html` in the browser.
 To test the site, you should run a webserver.
 We are providing a `docker-compose.yml` file to start a server pointing to the docs dir.
 Run the following command and go to http://127.0.0.1:11080/